 Tiger Eye Sumac (Rhus typhina ‘Tiger Eyes’)

 And now for a really small tree.
 The petite Tiger Eye sumac (Rhus typhina ‘Tiger Eyes’) grows to just 3′ to 6′ tall and wide, but with a definite tree form.
-It’s perfect for as a focal point in a small garden, mixed border, or native plant garden.
+It’s perfect as a focal point in a small garden, mixed border, or native plant garden.
 Plant it in full sun to part shade in average to dry soil.
 It tolerates both urban conditions and nearby black walnuts well.

 ‘Tiger Eyes’ sports terrific color.
 The finely-cut foliage changes each season, settling into a bright yellow for most of the summer.
 In fall, it bursts into fiery red and orange.
 ‘Tiger Eyes’ is particularly great planted in front of a solid, dark background to make the most of its brilliant color.